e-democracy/backup/README.md

 Copy `example.env` to `.env` and edit as needed.
 The first word of each variable name in `.env` specifies the environment that variable applies to.

+Optionally, you may specify the same environment variables in your shell.

 ## Logging

 Copy `config/logging.conf.example` to `config/logging.conf` and edit as needed.